Search

 Email coach

-The Thoroughbreds reached the 10-win plateau for the third time under Largeteau in 2022 and first since 2013.
+The Thoroughbreds reached the 10-win plateau for the third time under Walsh in 2022 and first since 2013.
 Skidmore finished the regular season 10-2-3 (5-1-3 Liberty League) and hosted a first round playoff match against Clarkson.
-Largeteau and her staff was named the Liberty League Co-Coaching Staff of the Year.
+Walsh and her staff was named the Liberty League Co-Coaching Staff of the Year.
 Additionally, the group coached College Sports Communicators Academic All-American Claire Wolgast '24 and four United Soccer Coaches All-Region honorees (Kat Dunn '24, Wolgast, Kyra Russman-Araya '24, Isabella Nevin '23).
 Wolgast was later named the D3soccer.com Goalkeeper of the Year and First Team All-American.

-In 2021, Largeteau led Skidmore to eight wins, matching the most since 2013, and an appearance in the Liberty League Tournament.
+In 2021, Walsh led Skidmore to eight wins, matching the most since 2013, and an appearance in the Liberty League Tournament.
 The season was highlighted by a 2-1 win over her alma mater Ithaca College- the first victory for Skidmore over the Bombers since 1996.

-Largeteau earned a B.S. in health and physical education (K-12) from Ithaca College in 2005 and obtained a Master’s degree in exercise and sport science with a concentration in pedagogy from the University of North Carolina at Greensboro in 2006.
+Walsh earned a B.S. in health and physical education (K-12) from Ithaca College in 2005 and obtained a Master’s degree in exercise and sport science with a concentration in pedagogy from the University of North Carolina at Greensboro in 2006.

 show more